B-A-IntelliBots/3D-Reconstruction/src/Readme.md

 ## Usage Guide

+### 1. Feature Matching Data Logging

-The script **`Extraction_Matching_data_logging.py`** is designed to log matching data between each query image and the captured database images.
+The script **`Extraction_Matching_data_logging.py`** is designed to log Feature-matched data between each query image and the captured database images.
 This process supports a deeper evaluation of different feature extraction and matching pipelines.

 ### What the script does:
 - Logs the number of keypoints extracted from different feature extractors.